 Remote work fatigue or office work fatigue is something else.
 It's way lot subtle to say the least.
-It arises from the stress at work, repetitive duties that don't engage that wonderful brain of yours, lack of fun and chit-chatting with friends and colleagues, and... drum roll… forever sitting in your couch-like chair, moving your neck only when switching from screen 1 to screen 2, and looking like someone’s tossed a lazy bag on top of an office chair.
+It arises from the chronic stress at work, repetitive duties that don't engage that wonderful brain of yours, lack of fun and chit-chatting with friends and colleagues, and... drum roll… forever sitting in your couch-like chair, moving your neck only when switching from screen 1 to screen 2, and looking like someone’s tossed a lazy bag on top of an office chair.
 The sedentary lifestyle, chairman - it’s no good for you.
 The only prolific thing about sitting in this position endlessly is the number of clicks your finger snaps.

 Fatigued from work or something else?

 Can sedentary lifestyle cause fatigue? - Sure.

 Can work cause fatigue? - Sure.

 Can your life choices do the same?
 Well...